rteslaru/meteor-circular-progress/README.md

-tweenDuration   | Sets the duration of the transition between two points on the progress bar, in **milliseconds** | `750` sessionValueKey | Sets the session variable **string** used to monitor for progress value changes | `'progressPercent'` sessionTextKey  | Sets the session variable **string** used to monitor for text to display | `'progressText'` outerDivClass   | Applies the **string** as a CSS class to the _outer_ `<div>` container | `null`
+tweenDuration   | Sets the duration of the transition between two points on the progress bar, in **milliseconds** | `750` sessionValueKey | Sets the session variable **string** used to monitor for progress value changes | `'progressPercent'` sessionTextKey  | Sets the session variable **string** used to monitor for text to display | `'progressText'` containerId     | Sets the id of the containing div | `'svg-progress-container'` outerDivClass   | Applies the **string** as a CSS class to the _outer_ `<div>` container | `null`
 innerDivCLass   | Applies the **string** as a CSS class to the _inner_ `<div>` container | `null` borderClass     | Applies the **string** as a CSS class to the border outside the progress bar| `'progress-border'`